Rod Serling: American military service

 Serling later set several of his scripts in the Philippines and used the unpredictability of death as a theme in much of his writing.
 In the 1960 Twilight Zone episode "The Purple Testament", a prologue written by Serling stated, "Infantry platoon, U.S. Army, Philippine Islands, 1945.
 These are the faces of the young men who fight, as if some omniscient painter had mixed a tube of oils that were at one time earth brown, dust gray, blood red, beard black, and fear—yellow white, and these men were the models.
 For this is the province of combat, and these are the faces of war."

-Serling returned from the successful mission in Leyte with two wounds, including one to his kneecap, but neither kept him from combat when General Douglas MacArthur deployed the paratroopers for their usual purpose on February 3, 1945.
-Colonel Haugen led the 511th Parachute Infantry Regiment as it landed on Tagaytay Ridge, met the 188th Glider Infantry Regiment and marched into Manila.
+Serling returned from the successful campaign in Leyte with two wounds, including one to his kneecap, but neither kept him from participating in the Battle of Luzon when General Douglas MacArthur deployed the paratroopers for their usual purpose on February 3, 1945.
+Colonel Haugen led the 511th Parachute Infantry Regiment as it landed on Tagaytay Ridge, met the 188th Glider Infantry Regiment and marched towards Manila.
 It met minimal resistance until it reached the city, where Vice Admiral Sanji Iwabuchi had arranged his 17,000 troops behind a maze of traps and guns and ordered them to fight to the death.

 During the next month, Serling's unit battled block by block for control of Manila.
 When portions of the city were taken from Japanese control, local civilians sometimes showed their gratitude by throwing parties and hosting banquets.
 During one of these parties, Serling and his comrades were fired upon, resulting in many soldier and civilian deaths.
-Serling, still a private after three years, caught the attention of Sergeant Lewis when he ran into the line of fire to rescue a performer who had been on stage when the artillery started firing.
+Serling, still a private after two years, caught the attention of Sergeant Lewis when he ran into the line of fire to rescue a performer who had been on stage when the artillery started firing.

 As it moved in on Iwabuchi's stronghold, Serling's regiment had a 50% casualty rate, with over 400 men killed or wounded.
 Serling was wounded and three comrades were killed by shrapnel from rounds fired at his roving demolition team by an anti-aircraft gun.
 He was sent to New Guinea to recover but soon returned to Manila to finish "cleaning up".